-How can I identify a good psychologist?
+How can I identify a good clinician?

 Is all we do talk?
 What if I or my loved one is not a big talker?

 Talking is a very important part of psychotherapy, but do not feel like you have to share until you are ready.
-The psychologist will take time to develop rapport and to help you ensure that you feel comfortable and safe talking about your issues and concerns.
-Once this occurs, talking with the psychologist will become more and more natural and important gains can be made.
+The clinician will take time to develop rapport and to help you ensure that you feel comfortable and safe talking about your issues and concerns.
+Once this occurs, talking with the clinician will become more and more natural and important gains can be made.
 Other techniques such as relaxation strategies, art based activities, and visualization activities involve little talking and have been found to be effective interventions.

 Can a young child benefit from psychotherapy?
 I doubt a child can verbalize everything they are feeling.